 A widely-held misconception is that the basics of mathematics consist of rules for carrying out procedures, rules that must be mindlessly memorized and practiced.
 Confusion reigns when, years later, adults try to recall and use these procedures that carried no meaningful mathematical understandings.

-Activities which foster understanding of the grouping-by-tens nature of our numeration system and which help develop meaningful mental images need to precede children's work with multiplication facts.
+Activities that foster understanding of the grouping-by-tens nature of our numeration system and help develop meaningful mental images need to precede children's work with multiplication facts.

 The dangers inherent in focusing teaching on lists of (debatable) "basic mathematical skills."

 Motivation for studying mathematics that focuses on future utility may, first of all, be untruthful and, secondly, belittle the innate intrigue and interest that the subject has for students.

 How assessment reforms can deform education.
 Might not the considerable resources spent on state assessment be better used for transforming the classroom?

 What I learned from a confident student with all the right answers—but not the words to describe how he got them.

 "Why do we try to teach algebra to everyone?" may not be a question of "Why?" but "How?"

 Teaching the "Christopher Columbus Stuff" of mathematics—procedures that one can learn by rote and test on successfully—doesn't develop students' mathematical common sense or perception.